KenPainter/GenLogic/tests/non-subvertible/10a2-update-subversion-attempts.md

 ## Verify Data Integrity After All Tests

-All automated columns should still have correct values (not subverted).
+All automated columns should still have correct values (not subverted). order_id 1 has updated order_amount (150.00) from the legitimate UPDATE above.

 ```sql
 SELECT order_id, order_amount, vendor_tax_rate, snapshot_tax_rate, total_with_tax